Amitesh2624/Amitesh2624/README.md

   </a>
 </p>

 A computational math enthusiast from New Delhi, India.
 I love ideating & discussing novel applications of ML.
-Reach out to me [here](https://amiteshpandey.me/contact) if you'd like to talk ✌️.
-Over the years of my schooling, I have participated in various research oritented activities.
-A collation of my work as part of the Pathcheck Foundation, Cambridge MA, and the Bulgarian Academy of Sciences, Sofia can be found [here](https://scholar.google.com/citations?user=HaiAgVAAAAAJ&hl=en).
+A collation of my work as part of Caltech, the Pathcheck Foundation and the Bulgarian Academy of Sciences can be found [here](https://scholar.google.com/citations?user=HaiAgVAAAAAJ&hl=en).

 <p align='center'>